 This architecture differs from the previous one in that Analysis Workspace no longer creates a duplicate hidden table that stores the locked selection for you.
 Now, the data source points to the table that you created the visualization from.

 You can create a summary visualization and lock it to a cell in the table you created it from.
 When you enable “Show Data Source”, it shows you exactly where this information is coming from in the table.
-The source data will be greyed out:
+The source data is grayed out:

 You can add lots of visualizations and source them from different cells in the same table, as shown here.
 The table is the same as in the example above, but the sourced cell (and metric) is different:

-You can see whether there are visualizations connected to a freeform or cohort table by clicking the top left dot (Data Source Settings).
-Hovering will highlight the linked visualization, and clicking it will take you to it.
+You can see whether there are visualizations connected to a freeform or cohort table by clicking the top-left dot (Data Source Settings).
+Hovering highlights the linked visualization, and clicking it takes you to it.